-A breast cancer diagnosis can leave you feeling overwhelmed, with a lot of questions.
-Our goal is to help you address some of these questions head-on so that you can go into your first oncology appointment fully prepared.
+A breast cancer diagnosis can leave you feeling overwhelmed with many questions.
+Our goal is to help you address some of these questions head-on so that you can prepare for your first oncology appointment.
 We hope this guide will make your path to breast cancer treatment a bit smoother.

 After a cancer diagnosis, you will transition to seeing an oncologist.
 Oncology is the study of cancer.
 An oncologist is a medically trained doctor who leads the care for patients after a cancer diagnosis.
 As a patient of Willamette Valley Cancer Institute and Research Center, you will have access to oncologists at one convenient location.